7 Reasons You Shouldn't Buy a Shed

 5. Don’t Buy a Shed if You Live in an Area Where Sheds Are Not Allowed

 This one can basically be summarized with “Don’t buy a shed if you can’t buy a shed.”
 But why would you not be allowed to buy a shed?
 Many towns and cities have restrictions on the type of structures you can put on your property.
-Sometimes avoiding trouble is as “simple” as following certain building codes or obtaining a permit but in some situations, a shed may not be allowed.
+Sometimes avoiding trouble is as “simple” as following certain building codes or obtaining a permit but in some situations, a shed may not be allowed (read about shed permits in SC).
 So, to avoid building a shed only to take it down again, please do your due diligence.
 Most towns and cities have a website where they list their codes and restrictions as well as provide department contact info.
 Rather than weed through pages of boring legal speak, it will probably be easier just to talk with someone in the Building/Zoning department.
 Once you’ve gotten the necessary information, go build your shed… or don’t.

 6. Don’t Buy a Shed if You’re Planning on Getting it From Home Depot